-I've always been an advocate for transition training when leaving active duty, I'm former military and to date there is no real transition training nothing to take 6 years of brutal action against an adversary.
-I also believe in public safety training.
+I've always been an advocate for transition training when leaving active duty, I'm former military and to date there is no real transition training.
+Nothing to take 6 years of brutal action against an adversary, I also believe in public safety training.
 What do the two have in common?
-You see at base job fairs that law enforcement is one of the prime booths set up to offer a job to a military person.
-You have some military personnel that are just looking for a job, you have some with real PTSD issues, you have some that are still battlefield ready.
-You can't take someone from a military pituation that's been trained to be a survivor (no offense to any military or ex-military) event if means short first and asking questions later and turn them into a community law enforcement officer in six weeks.
+You see at base job fairs that law enforcement is one of the prime boths set up to offer a job to a military person.
+You have some with real PTSD issues, you have some that are still battlefield ready.
+You can't take someone from a military situation that's been trained to be a survivor (no offense to any military or ex-military) even if means shoting first and asking questions later and turn them into a community law enforcement officer in six weeks.
 There is no psych exam or training that makes that type of leap.
-This is where many law enforcement recruits are coming from and they have never received any de-militarization training exting the military or going on the police force.
+This is where many law enforcement termits are coming from and they have never received any de-militarizationing exiting the military or going on the police force.
 Public safety is an art not a hammer.
 The police could not control a real uprising anyway.
 They need the cooperation of the people.
-People must have a sense of lawfulness is fair because if the police just shoot em up you will see just what you are seeing.
+People must have a sense of Javidness is fair because if the police igns to end up you will se just what you are used to the province of the province of the province and the police force of the province is gain because if the police pust have one sense of Javidness is fair because if the police pust how one one up you will se just what you are